Mussel Power – Mussel Restoration

 During the course of the program, students investigate the lifecycle of freshwater mussels, learn about the benefits that freshwater mussels provide, and explore the unique role of mussels in the Anacostia River ecosystem.

 Through this program, students are actively engaged in the restoration of two species of freshwater mussel in the Anacostia River.
 Students care for juvenile mussels in their classrooms using mussels, tanks, and other materials provided by the Anacostia Watershed Society.
 High school students participate in real world, hands-on data collection and analysis.

 Students from Parkdale High School participate in data collection at Kenilworth Aquatic Gardens.

 A class visit led by our trained environmental educators teaches students about the value of freshwater mussels and prepares students upcoming field trips.
 Field trips include a guided boat tour of the Anacostia River; a "mussel release" during which students bring their juvenile mussels to the Anacostia River, and other fun, mussel-related activities!

 Students at the Maret School act out of the lifecycle of freshwater mussels; students at School Within School @ Goding complete observational drawings of their mussels.

 - Engages elementary and high school students from Maryland and Washington, D.C. in freshwater mussel restoration

 - Offered December - March annually

-- Includes a class visit from AWS staff, a boat tour of the Anacostia River, and a “mussel release day” at Kenilworth Aquatic Gardens in Washington, D.C.
+- Includes a class visit from AWS staff, a boat tour of the Anacostia River, and a "mussel release" at Anacostia Park, Bladensburg Waterfront Park, or Kenilworth Aquatic Gardens

 Brent Elementary School students play "Rock, Paper, Scissors, Glochidia" to learn about the mussel lifecycle; Fairmont Heights High School students take in a quiet moment at Kenilworth Marsh.